michael94ellis/JiraIssueXMLExportToCSV/README.md

 To use this, export XML the Jira issues you want.

-Then download these files and run the ConvertJiraXMLtoCSV.cmd file it's one line, it runs the powershell script in STA mode, if you have PowerShell 3.0 you don't need to use this cmd file
+Then download these files:
+    RunTheConverter.cmd - It's one line, it runs the powershell script in STA mode and by-passes security You can rename the RunTheConverter.cmd file

-A window will open, select the XML file of your Jira Issues

-Another window will open, choose a file name or overwrite an existing CSV file
+    XMLToCSVConverter.ps1 - This is a PowerShell 2.0 script that opens a File-Picker window and parses XML into PSObjectes then opens a File-Saver window and saves them as a CSV file

+Run the RunTheConverter.cmd file to use this tool.

 This is still a work in progress.